 I am very excited about what is ahead, and very proud of what we were able to start this year.
 There are big things in store, and I have no doubt that by the time (sniffle) Joanna and I walk at graduation in two years’ time as Kevin (sorry brotha), Lea, and Mark will in just a few short weeks, we will grow Just Law into something that extends far beyond Centre Street.

 To our listeners and members of the community, thank you for your support this year, and we look forward to what we have in store going forward as we grow this into something that defies even our own expectations.
 To BC, thanks for trusting us with this great platform and giving us the resources to take this to the next level.
 To Kevin, Lea, and Mark, thanks for pouring the foundation that Joanna and I can build upon, and being such great mentors this year.

 After a year that has been trying for all of us in so many ways, we look forward to the road ahead, and the looming summer break.
 To all of you who have made this all possible, as I type on the same laptop that has seen me through from the LSAT, to applying to law school, through 1L, and 10 Zoom episodes of this show—in the words of broadcast journalist Edward R. Murrow—good night, and good luck.

-COVID-19: Analyzing the Legal and Policy Implications of the Pandemic – Just Law 2020-21 – Just Law
+Epic Games v.
+Apple and the Future of Big Tech – Just Law 2020-21 – Just Law